Laravel-Bangladesh/docs/frontend.md

 <a name="writing-vue-components"></a>
 ### Writing Vue Components

-By default, fresh Laravel applications contain an `Example.vue` Vue component located in the `resources/assets/js/components` directory.
-The `Example.vue` file is an example of a [single file Vue component](https://vuejs.org/guide/single-file-components) which defines its JavaScript and HTML template in the same file.
+By default, fresh Laravel applications contain an `ExampleComponent.vue` Vue component located in the `resources/assets/js/components` directory.
+The `ExampleComponent.vue` file is an example of a [single file Vue component](https://vuejs.org/guide/single-file-components) which defines its JavaScript and HTML template in the same file.
 Single file components provide a very convenient approach to building JavaScript driven applications.
 The example component is registered in your `app.js` file:

-    Vue.component('example', require('./components/Example.vue'));
+    Vue.component(
+        'example-component',
+        require('./components/ExampleComponent.vue')
+    );

-To use the component in your application, you may simply drop it into one of your HTML templates.
+To use the component in your application, you may drop it into one of your HTML templates.
 For example, after running the `make:auth` Artisan command to scaffold your application's authentication and registration screens, you could drop the component into the `home.blade.php` Blade template:

     @extends('layouts.app')

     @section('content')
-        <example></example>
+        <example-component></example-component>
     @endsection

 > {tip} Remember, you should run the `npm run dev` command each time you change a Vue component.
 Or, you may run the `npm run watch` command to monitor and automatically recompile your components each time they are modified.

 Of course, if you are interested in learning more about writing Vue components, you should read the [Vue documentation](https://vuejs.org/guide/), which provides a thorough, easy-to-read overview of the entire Vue framework.

+<a name="using-react"></a>
+### Using React

+If you prefer to use React to build your JavaScript application, Laravel makes it a cinch to swap the Vue scaffolding with React scaffolding.
+On any fresh Laravel application, you may use the `preset` command with the `react` option:

+    php artisan preset react

+This single command will remove the Vue scaffolding and replace it with React scaffolding, including an example component.